Ultimate Infiniti G37 Mods Guide

 Although it’s easy to get tempted with chasing substantial power figures from the VQ37VHR right away, it’s easy to overlook handling upgrades, which we feel should always be the first consideration, alongside weight saving.

-Despite the G37 receiving many handling upgrades over its earlier sibling, there’s still a lot of room for improvement, and this is where aftermarket suspension comes in.
+Despite the G37 receiving many handling upgrades over its earlier sibling, there’s still a lot of room for improvement.
+This is where aftermarket suspension comes in.

-You may be concerned that suspension upgrades sound like an enormous job to undertake, but that’s certainly not the case.
+You may be concerned that suspension upgrades sound like an enormous job, but that’s certainly not true.

-You’ll have more work to do if you opt for lowering springs over coilovers since a coilover upgrade provides a convenient, all-in-one swap for Infiniti’s OEM suspension setup.
+You’ll have more work to do if you opt for lowering springs over coilovers since a coilover upgrade provides a convenient, all-in-one swap for Infiniti’s OEM suspension setup, providing adjustability to achieve the perfect ride height.

-Coilovers are fully adjustable, which allows for an impressive amount of suspension adjustment for the price.
+Coilovers are fully adjustable, allowing an impressive suspension adjustment for the price.

-For example, if you’re looking to improve your handling, we’d recommend dropping the G37 around 20mm on your coilovers, which is perfectly safe without flaring the arches on your G with the right wheel setup.
+For example, if you want to improve your handling, we recommend dropping the G37 around 20mm on your coilovers.
+This is perfectly safe without flaring the arches on your G with the correct wheel setup.
+If necessary, you can consider adding a slight tweak to the wheel camber for wider wheels.

-Doing so will improve the handling, reduce body roll, and allow you to dial in the correct suspension settings to maximize grip.
+Doing so will improve the handling, reduce body roll, and allow you to use fine-tuning to achieve the correct suspension settings to maximize grip.

 We highly recommend getting a professional to set up your tracking correctly, and you can easily choose between a drift, fast-road, track, or even drag setup.

-If you’re planning to be improving your G37’s performance, you must be able to put the power down efficiently, and grip is particularly vital when it comes to drifting.
+If you plan to improve your G37’s performance, you must be able to put the power down efficiently, and grip is particularly vital when drifting.

 For those of you that haven’t got the budget for coilovers just yet, you can always consider lowering springs.

-However, our experience has shown that most owners end up upgrading to coilovers shortly after, so we’d recommend going straight down that route to save doing things again later.
+However, our experience has shown that most owners upgrade to coilovers shortly after, so we’d recommend going straight down that route to save doing things again later.

 Unfortunately, ‘buy cheap, buy twice’ is undoubtedly valid for the tuning scene!